Uniform Sampling through the Lov\'asz Local Lemma: Introduction

 As a simple example, we describe how our algorithm samples independent sets.
 The algorithm starts by choosing each vertex with probability $1/2$ independently.
 At each subsequent round, in the induced subgraph on the currently chosen vertices, the algorithm finds all the connected components of size $\ge 2$.
-It marks these vertices and their boundaries (which are unoccupied) as ``to be resampled''.
-Then it resamples all marked vertices, and repeats this process until there is no edge with both endpoints occupied.
+Then it resamples all these vertices and their boundaries (which are unoccupied).
+And it repeats this process until there is no edge with both endpoints occupied.
 What seems surprising is that this simple process does yield a uniformly random independent set when it stops.
 Indeed, as we will show in~\Cref{thm:hard-core}, this simple process is an exact sampler for \emph{weighted independent sets} (also known as the \emph{hard-core model} in statistical physics).
 In addition, it runs in expected linear time under a condition that matches, up to a constant factor, the \emph{uniqueness threshold} of the model (beyond which the problem of approximate sampling becomes \NP-hard).

-In the more general setting, we will mark the set of events to be resampled, denoted by $\Res$, iteratively.
+In the more general setting, we will choose the set of events to be resampled, denoted by $\Res$, iteratively.
 We start from the set of occurring bad events.
-Then we mark neighbouring events of the current set $\Res$, until there is no event $A$ on the boundary of $\Res$ such that the current assignment, projected on the common variables of $A$ and $\Res$, can be extended so that $A$ may happen.
+Then we include all neighbouring events of the current set $\Res$, until there is no event $A$ on the boundary of $\Res$ such that the current assignment, projected on the common variables of $A$ and $\Res$, can be extended so that $A$ may happen.
 In the worst case, we will resample all events (there is no event in the boundary at all).
 In that scenario the algorithm is the same as a naive rejection sampling, but typically we resample fewer variables in every step.
 We show that this is a uniform sampler on assignments that avoid all bad events once it stops (see~\Cref{thm:g-prs}).